amithyone/leveler/README.md

 - View all orders and users
 - Monitor platform statistics

+### Admin: Add Product Categories

+1) Sign in as an admin and go to `/admin/dashboard`.

+2) Open the Categories manager
+   - From the admin navigation, choose Products → Categories (or Categories if shown separately).

+3) Create a new category
+   - Name: Display name (e.g., “Streaming”, “Social Media”, “Gaming”).
+   - Slug: Leave blank to auto-generate, or enter a custom slug.
+   - Status: Set to Active to show on the storefront.
+   - Sort order: Optional number; lower numbers appear first.

+4) Save the category
+   - Active categories appear on the home page and product filters.

+5) Assign products to the category
+   - Edit or create a product and select the category.
+   - Save the product; it will now show under that category.

+Tips
+- Keep names short and clear.
+- Use `sort_order` to control listing order.
+- Disable instead of deleting if you may restore later.

 ## Support

 For support tickets, users can create tickets from the dashboard.
 Replacement requests are automatically converted to high-priority tickets.